GS Driver Training blog article header

 Passenger Transport (PCV)

-With a D1 minibus licence or full PCV qualification, you can drive buses, coaches, and minibuses.
+With a D1 minibus licence or full PCV/bus licence, you can drive buses, coaches, and minibuses.
 This is a popular route for drivers who prefer working with people rather than freight, and demand is strong in school transport, private hire, and public bus services.

 Career Progression: Where Can HGV Driving Take You?